std-uritemplate/std-uritemplate/Readme.md

 [![Pub Version](https://img.shields.io/pub/v/std_uritemplate)](https://pub.dev/packages/std_uritemplate)
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](https://github.com/std-uritemplate/std-uritemplate/blob/main/Contributing.md)

-This is intended to become a complete and maintained cross-language implementation of the [Uri Template specification RFC 6570](https://github.com/uri-templates/uritemplate-spec) Level 4.
+This is a complete and maintained cross-language implementation of the [Uri Template specification RFC 6570](https://github.com/uri-templates/uritemplate-spec) Level 4.

+> [!NOTE]
+> Low activity is this repository is **expected** as long as there are no outstanding bug reports the implementations are considered **stable** and **mature**.

 ## Available implementations